 And this one just so happens to be a lovely appetizer to serve at your July 4th barbecue!
+And with a sweet onion salad — you’ll be a hit for sure!
 After a very rough few months dealing with my dad’s recovery from heart surgery and my mom’s ongoing health issues, I was in Hawaii with my husband and boys for a much needed week of pure relaxation and fun!

 And really delicious food!I have a few restaurants I can’t wait to tell you about in the next couple of weeks!
 First though, I thought I’d share this super quick and easy appetizer that we had one night a the Kona Inn.